 Use kiwi or a neutral-coloured fruit, such as apple or pear.
-Kale plus fruit can sometimes equal brown mush unless you use a berry with an intense colour, like cranberries or blueberries.
-The Strawberry-Rhubarb Smoothie (above) would have been a light beige colour and would not have looked very appetizing without the addition of fresh strawberries.
+Kale plus fruit can sometimes equal brown mush unless you use a berry with intense colour, like cranberries or blueberries.
+The Strawberry-Rhubarb Pie Smoothie (above) would have been a light beige colour and would not have looked very appetizing without the addition of fresh strawberries.

 Other choices for superfoods to add: chia seeds, hemp hearts, chorella, cacao, goji berries, melted coconut oil, matcha, wheat grass.
-Add psyllium husks for extra fiber or toss in healthy spices like cinnamon or turmeric.
+Add psyllium husks or flax seeds for extra fiber or toss in healthy spices like cinnamon or turmeric.
 Try kombucha or kefir in your smoothie too.

 4. Plan ahead for your winter smoothies.
 Freeze strawberries, raspberries and blueberries in the summer when they're at their peak so you'll have them all winter.
 Buy overripe bananas, peel, slice and freeze on a tray, then store in a freezer container so you always have a natural sweetener.

 These are just a few suggestions.
-Have fun creating your own family favourites.
+Have fun creating your own family favourites!